Popular Stories

 Do you have to follow the trauma teddy pattern?

 Ensure you carefully read the Trauma Teddy knitting pattern for instructions and safety information.
-For example, no loose pieces can be added, like scarves or buttons.
-A Red Cross representative checks each Trauma Teddy before having the Red Cross label sewn on.
+For example, no loose pieces, such as scarves or buttons, can be added.

 Advertisement